 The Cultural History Program is first and foremost an academic program.
 You're required to enroll in 12 hours of credit and complete all course requirements.

-Enroll in one, three-credit course in history and one three-credit course in art on the European itinerary (make your European selections from the offerings below).
+Enroll in one, three-credit course in history and one three-credit course in art on the Western European itinerary, and make one art and one history selection for the Mediterranean. (make your selections from the offerings below).
 You must complete all course requirements.
 The courses are designed to meet basic studies or general education requirements.
 Courses at the 300 and 400-level may meet major or minor requirements or be taken as elective credit.
 EMU students must take Art 100 before taking Art 379.

 The aim is to acquaint you with art philosophies, their elements, principles and values.
 Visit most major art museums in the cities on our itinerary and study key works.
 For non-art majors and minors.